wuduhren/cloud-function-datastore-tutorial/README.md

     }
     ```

+## Download Example Code
-2. Download [cloud-function-datastore-tutorial](https://github.com/wuhduhren/cloud-function-datastore-tutorial/archive/master.zip), you will see.
+1. Download [cloud-function-datastore-tutorial](https://github.com/wuhduhren/cloud-function-datastore-tutorial/archive/master.zip), you will see.
     * `index.js`, which is the function we will later on deploy on cloud function.
     * `datastore-credential.json`, replace this file with the credential you obtained.
     * `README.md`